Ludovico Ariosto's House

 Branch of the Giorgio Bassani Foundation

+On Friday, 13 April 2018, the House of Ludovico Ariosto was inaugurated as a branch of the Giorgio Bassani Foundation.
+The foundation was established with prefectorial decree on 8 April 2002 with the mission of honouring the beloved writer, who passed away in Rome on 13 April 2000, and keeping his memory alive in Italy and abroad.
+The foundation promotes research and cultural events dedicated to Bassani and his life's work, literature and otherwise, thereby respecting the wishes expressed in his will.
 As of 4 April 2002, the foundation was housed in one of the rooms of the Municipal Library of Codigoro, the city and setting of Bassani's novel The Heron.
 The death of Valeria Sinigallia Bassani, the author’s widow, on 1 December 2013 made it necessary to find a larger location for the numerous volumes of the Bassani Library, which were already part of the foundation's catalogue, though safeguarded at the family's home at 1 Via Cisterna del Follo.
 That necessity gave rise to an agreement between the Municipality of Ferrara and the Giorgio Bassani Foundation, signed on 28 October 2016.
 This agreement provided three rooms on the ground floor of the Home of Ludovico Aroiosto as the new location of Bassani's collection of books.
 The home also became the Foundation's operational headquarters, while the structure in Codigoro remains its legal headquarters.
+The rooms on the ground floor of 67 Via Ariosto include a reconstruction of Giorgio Bassani's studio in Rome, with his typewriter and personal and professional memorabilia; a portrait of the author completed by Franco Gentilini in 1947 (recently restored); a copy of Paesaggio di Spina by Mimì Quilici Buzzacchi donated by the Quilici heirs to the Bassani Foundation on 17 November 2018; the author's personal library of 4,000 books (including those of his childhood education, some passed down by his maternal grandfather Cesare Minerbi, and those from secondary school); the literary archives, which include over 10,000 pages of manuscripts, typewritten documents, awards and honours; documents relating to his activities as President of Italia Nostra; and even letters, photographs and a family album.
+Made available by his children, Paola and Enrico Bassani, scholars can consult the materials upon request.

 Related places